 Religion is not a big part of Azeri’s everyday life.
 Only 32% of them say they are religious (13th country the least religious in the world).
 They prefer to go to thermal baths, which are part of the culture in the country.
 Back in the days, men used to go there to close deals, and women used to go there to gossip.

-A little bit everywhere in the city, you’ll be able to see the Flame Towers.
-I talked about it earlier.
+A little bit everywhere in the city, you’ll be able to see the Flame Towers, I talked about them earlier.
 Take some time just to walk around the old town, and check out the Maiden Tower, a 12th century monument.
-Just next to it you’ll see the Shirvanshah’s palace, a 15th century palace.
+Next to it you’ll see the Shirvanshah’s palace, a 15th century palace.
 Both of them are inscribed under the UNESCO World Heritage List of Historical Monuments.
 Fountains Square is an area where you’ll find a lot of shops, restaurants, bars… This is where people gather after work or during weekends.
 Baku, a place to see for the mix between Western and Eastern culture!

-- Check if you need a visa to go to Azerbaijan over there.
-If so, the procedure is pretty simple, and you can do it online.
+- Wanna go to Azerbaijan?
+Check the visa policy here.
+If you need a visa, the procedure is pretty simple, and you can do it online.
 You’ll have to pay 24 US dollars.
 Just one day after applying, I had my e-visa in my inbox.